-When a flight attendant slaps a declaration form across your seat-back tray on your flight back to the U.S., you might know the general items you must declare -- but do you declare that new watch you bought in Switzerland?
-What about those Italian earrings?
-Knowing when to declare can be tough, but, as the U.S. Customs and Border Patrol says on its website, "If in doubt, declare it."
+When a flight attendant slaps a customs declaration form across your seat-back tray on your flight back to the U.S., you might know the general items you must declare — but do you declare that flashy Swiss watch you bought?
+What about those Italian earrings in a travel case in your carry-on?
+Customs regulations are confusing and knowing what and when to declare can be tough, but as the U.S. Customs and Border Protection Agency says on its website, "If in doubt, declare it."

-If you bought a watch or jewelry while you were abroad, you must declare it, but that doesn't mean you have to pay taxes on it.
+If you bought a watch or expensive jewelry while you were abroad you must declare it, even if it’s from a nearby country like Canada.
+However, that doesn't mean you have to pay taxes on your items.
 Most travelers qualify for CBP exemptions.
 If you traveled to anywhere other than Guam, American Samoa or the Virgin Islands, you will likely qualify for an $800 exemption.
-If you landed in one of those three U.S. insular possessions, you might qualify for a $1,600 exemption, but you still have to list any watches or jewelry you purchased while abroad.
+If you landed in one of those three U.S. insular possessions, you might qualify for a $1,600 exemption, but you still have to list any pieces of jewelry you purchased while abroad.

 Declare It Abroad

-The rules for what you must declare at customs abroad will vary by country, but the general rule still works -- better to declare it to avoid confusion or hang-ups.
-Of course, you won't need to declare the watch or jewelry you brought from home, but, if you're bringing in several watches or necklaces as gifts or for a similar purpose, you're probably better off declaring what you have.
+The rules for what you must declare at customs abroad will vary by country, but the general rule still works: better to declare it on the CBP form to avoid confusion or hang-ups.
+Of course, you won't need to declare items from home, but if you're bringing in several Rolexes, Omegas, or necklaces as gifts or for other personal use, you're probably better off declaring what you have.
 Remember that you should declare any watches or jewelry you buy while abroad, even if you plan to wear them home.

 Get Registered

-You'll likely want to bring some expensive items, such as watches and jewelry, on your trip, and some of the most expensive of these can be foreign-made.
-If you're worried about getting through U.S. customs with foreign-made watches or jewelry you brought with you when you left the states, you can register them at a CBP office or the airport from which you're departing, reports IndependentTraveler.com.
-In fact, the CBP recommends this practice to avoid confusion.
+You'll likely want to bring some personal items, such as fine jewelry or a nice wristwatch, on your trip, and some of the most expensive of these can be foreign-made.
+If you're worried about getting through U.S. customs with foreign-made timepieces or jewelry you brought with you when you left the states, you can register them at a CBP office or to a customs officer in the airport from which you're departing.
+In fact, customs officials recommend this practice to avoid confusion.
 You'll need the items and their serial numbers to fill out the registration forms.

 Considerations